twknab/mean_hike/readme.md

 + Add a weather API so that a zip code could be entered to get weather data?? (medium-priority)

++ Make trip, pre-trip and post-trip different colors, and have each bit of information be a unique shade as well based upon the general color its contained within (for example, if the trip section was blue, each trip sub-field would be a shade of blue that meshed with the overall design).
+The more you can visually break up your fields and data, the better. (medium-priority)

 ## Important Fixes:

 - Add "Start Date" to pre-trip creation and field to model.